arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 ![RStudio within training lab](https://github.com/arcus/education_fellows/raw/joy-intro-r/intro_to_r_rstudio/media/arcus_lab_rstudio.png)

 <div class = "question">
 Take a look around your own lab and RStudio tool.

-What do you see?
-How would you describe the layout of panes and tabs to another person?
-What do you think the different parts do?
-How does what you see differ from the image above?
+* What do you see?
+* How would you describe the layout of panes and tabs to another person?
+* What do you think the different parts do?
+* How does what you see differ from the image above?
 </div>

 Have extra time?
 By yourself?
 Try describing RStudio's appearance out loud to yourself (or your cats, or [your rubber duck](https://en.wikipedia.org/wiki/Rubber_duck_debugging)).
-This may seem silly but it is another way to consolidate your learning.
+This may seem silly, but it is another way to consolidate your learning.

 ## Using a File

 Before you are ready to write your own code, you might find it useful to work with an existing file.

 There are several ways to write R code using RStudio.
 We'll start with an R **script**.
 An R script is a file that includes all the R code and any comments that you want to save in a file so you don't lose track of a process.

 For example, let's say that we know we'll want to work on some data stored in a .csv file, and it will take us several days or weeks to slowly write the code.
 We can use an R script to store what we've figured out so far.